Body found in Puarenga Stream on Sala St, Rotorua

 A member of the public has come across a dead body this morning.

-A police media statement said the body was found in Puarenga Stream in Rotorua this morning.
+A police media statement said the body was found in Puarenga Stream in Rotorua.

 Police were notified by a member of the public just after 8am.